MatthiasValvekens/pyHanko/README.md

  - Support for handling encrypted files has been added in, but is untested.
  - All operations on PDF files are executed in append-only mode, to minimise the risk of unintentional mangling.
 This is also necessary to provide support for adding multiple signatures to a given document.
  - The signer supports PKCS11 devices too.
 For Belgian eID cards, this has been integrated into the CLI.
+ - Through the CLI, it is possible to syntactically and cryptographically verify the validity of a signature.
+This means that it is possible to verify whether or not a signature is intact, cryptographically sound and whether it covers the entire document.
+However, the semantics are not checked (see below).

  The CLI was implemented using `click`, so it comes with a built-in help function.
  Launch `python -m pdfstamp` to get started.